features

 - spheric mirror projection for your own low-cost dome

-- all new graphical interface and extensive keyboard control
+- graphical interface and extensive keyboard control

 - telescope control